-- 25. Conduct a periodic review of the program to incorporate new and changed roads and features into the plan. - a.
+- 30. Conduct a periodic review of the program to incorporate new and changed roads and features into the plan. - a.
 In cases where a nomination has been waiting five years or more, a limited master plan amendment should be initiated to address the nominated road. - b.
-When a significant feature of a road has been removed or has been altered to an extent that it may no longer be significant, that road should be reexamined along with any newly nominated road or roads in a limited master plan amendment. - 26.
-The historical details in the road profiles that were not addressed in this update, as outlined in the Historic Preservation goals above, should be included in a limited master plan amendment.
+When a significant feature of a road has been removed or has been altered to an extent that it may no longer be significant, that road should be reexamined along with any newly nominated road or roads in a limited master plan amendment.
+Consider memorializing such features with signage, historic markers, or other interpretive techniques.